Health Informatics with Data Science MSc

 Course overview

-Demand for individuals qualified in health informatics and data sciences is increasing.
-With healthcare demand currently exceeding supply worldwide, health providers and leading multinationals are investing massively in information technology to provide solutions.
+Demand for individuals qualified in health informatics and data science is on the rise.
+The demand for healthcare services is currently exceeding supply worldwide, and health providers and leading multinationals are heavily investing in information technology to generate solutions.

-Our forward-thinking course provides insightful training around modern applications of data and informatics in health management and planning.
+This forward-thinking course provides insightful training into how modern applications of data and informatics in health management and planning can both use and generate evidence to influence policy and practice.

-Created by experienced academics and professionals, our course is designed for both recent graduates and professionals looking to advance their careers, to gain knowledge and understanding of health informatics and health data science techniques, and to gain skills currently sought after by employers.
+Created by experienced academics and professionals, the course is designed for both recent graduates and professionals looking to advance their careers.
+It will develop your knowledge and understanding of health informatics, health data science techniques and the real-world application of research methods – skills that are highly sought after by employers.

 Leading expertise

-Learn from a curriculum informed by the latest understanding, with academic teams across the School of Medicine.
+- Learn from a curriculum informed by the latest understanding and practice, with academic teams in the Faculty of Medicine and Health, Institute of Health Sciences, plus strong collaborations with Computer Science.

 Flexible learning

-Both full-time and part-time options available so you can apply your learning while you study.
+- Both full and part-time options are available so you can apply your learning as you complete the course.

-Tailor your degree to your specific career ambitions, or the needs of your sector with optional modules.
+- Tailor your degree to your specific career ambitions, or the needs of your professional sector, including a choice of research projects (MSc only).

-To prepare you for these unique challenges ahead, at Leeds you’ll:
+To prepare you for these unique challenges ahead, we’ll support you to:

-Through years of teaching and research, we’ve developed a strong national and international reputation in health informatics and data science.
-Our staff are actively engaged in delivering education and skills, and are involved in a variety of ongoing research projects to improve and redesign NHS services to better serve patients.
+Through years of teaching and research, we’ve developed a strong reputation, both nationally and internationally, in health informatics and data science.
+Our staff are actively engaged in delivering education and skills training; they’re involved in a variety of ongoing research projects to improve and redesign health services to better serve patients.

-You will benefit from our location too.
+You’ll benefit from our excellent location, too.
 The Leeds Teaching Hospitals NHS Trust is the largest UK hospital Trust.
-Leeds is also the headquarters for many Department of Health organisations, including NHS Digital and NHS England, who have historically provided guest speakers to the course.
+Leeds is also the headquarters for many Department of Health and Social Care organisations, including NHS England.
+Guest speakers from regional and national organisations, such as the Office of the National Data Guardian and the NHS West Yorkshire Integrated Care Board, contribute engaging talks to the course.
 Leeds is also home to a thriving digital economy, including leading healthcare technology providers TPP (SystmOne) and EMIS.

 Course details